Trinity Lutheran Church (Freistatt, Missouri): School

 The congregation established a school, with the pastor serving as the teacher, within the first year of its existence.
-The first dedicated teacher was called in 1883, at which time the enrollment was 65 students.
+The first dedicated teacher, Henry Nehrling, was called in 1883, at which time the enrollment was 65 students.

 A new red brick school building was opened in 1927.
 Additions were constructed in 1959 and 2000.

 In 1951, enrollment stood at 90 students, and had declined slightly to 82 in kindergarten through grade 8 by 1993.
 In 2018, there were 68 students in kindergarten through grade 8, with another 25 in pre-kindergarten.

 In 1988, George H. W. Bush made a stop at the school during his presidential campaign to highlight his desire to be an "education president".